mackadamian/mailbeez-documentation/pages/03.documentation/06.filterbeez/12.filter_modify_mouseflow/default.en.md

 #  last_modified: true
 ---

+deprecated - now part of the MailBeez Core

 ## Track Email Link Results With Mouseflow

-Delivered with the [Mouseflow Integration](/documentation/configbeez/config_mouseflow/) module, this filter adds an identifier to store links in MailBeez generated emails so that mouseflow can track visitors arriving at your store from clicking an email link.
+ This filter adds an identifier to store links in MailBeez generated emails so that mouseflow can track visitors arriving at your store from clicking an email link.